rachelnertia/rachelnertia.github.io/_posts/2016-05-14-civ-6-announcement-thoughts.md

 ![Civ 6 screenshot 1](/images/civ_6_03.png)

 Finally, I dig the bright, colourful and simple art direction they're going for this time around.
 For some reason *Civ V* makes my eyes hurt after even a short time playing.
 If *VI* is as easy on the eyes as the screenshots are, I might be inclined to judge it more fairly.
+(EDIT: [This article on IGN](http://uk.ign.com/articles/2016/05/13/how-firaxis-will-redefine-civilizations-art-style-in-civ-6-ign-first) about the art direction is very encouraging.)

 I have so many questions I want answered, though: Will there be global warming and climate change[^1]?
 Pollution, engaged with?
 The Internet, meaningfully included?
 A satisfying endgame to make everything preceding it fully worthwhile?